 A person participating through the use of technology will be deemed to be present at the meeting in person.

-Resolutions without meetings
+Written Resolutions of Members

 This clause 4.14 does not apply to a Special Resolution, a resolution to remove a Director from office, or a resolution by the Members to appoint or remove an auditor.

-A resolution may be passed without a meeting in the following circumstances if:
+A resolution may be passed without a meeting if:

-notice has been given of the resolution to all of the Members entitled to vote; and
+notice has been given of the resolution to all of the Members entitled to vote;